 - Bring to a simmer and then add russet potato, green bell pepper, red bell pepper, lime juice and basil.

 - Continue simmering approximately 10-15 minutes or until potatoes are cooked, but still fairly firm.

-- Taste and add addition salt, ginger, lime juice, or basil as desired.
+- Taste and add additional salt, ginger, lime juice, or basil as desired.

-- Coconut Milk: I recommend recombining your coconut milk with an immersion blender before adding into the pot if it has separated in the can.
+- Coconut Milk: we recommend recombining your coconut milk with an immersion blender before adding it to the pot if it has separated in the can.